Bioengineering 400: Clinical Preceptorship in Bioengineering

 Global BioMedical Service Program

-The GBS Program prepares students through coursework at Penn designed to familiarize them with the techniques of building prosthetics, cultural differences between China and America, and clinical skills necessary to work with patients, followed by a 16-day trip to China.
-There, teams of Penn and Hong Kong Poly U students work with amputees at a local clinic - a six-day process that involves getting to know the patient and his or her needs; measuring, designing and building the prosthesis; then returning to the clinic to work with the patient to ensure proper fit.
+The GBS Program combines coursework at Penn designed to familiarize students with the techniques of building prosthetics, the cultural differences between China and America, and clinical skills necessary to work with patients and a 16-day trip to China.
+There, students from Penn and Hong Kong Poly U work with amputees at a local clinic - a six-day process that involves getting to know the patient and his or her needs, measuring, designing and building the prosthesis, then returning to the clinic to work with the patient to ensure proper fit.

 International Development Summer Institute – Africa Program